infofitsoftwaresolution/Optimization/README.md

 - Use different run IDs to compare different configurations
 - Export results regularly for tracking over time
 - Monitor AWS costs in CloudWatch

 ---

+## 📚 Need Help?

+**If you're setting up the project for the first time:**

+1. **Read the [MANUAL_RUN_GUIDE.md](MANUAL_RUN_GUIDE.md)** - It has step-by-step instructions for everything
+2. **Check the Troubleshooting section** in the manual guide for common issues
+3. **Follow the checklist** at the end of the manual guide to ensure you've completed all steps

+The manual guide covers:
+- ✅ Virtual environment setup
+- ✅ Dependency installation
+- ✅ AWS credentials configuration
+- ✅ Running evaluations
+- ✅ Launching the dashboard
+- ✅ Troubleshooting

+---